felixm3/coursework-workshops-bootcamps-lectures-etc/stat-learning-machine-learning-R/01-kNN-and-Crossvalidation.md

     ##  Factor w/ 10 levels "0","1","2","3",..: 10 7 4 7 7 1 1 1 7 10 ...

 Define functions that calculate distance (Euclidean, Manhattan, cosine) between two vectors.

-These will be used to calculate the `n x m` distances between each of the `n` test points and all the `m` train points
+These will be used to calculate the `n x m` distances between each of the `n` test points and all the `m` train points.

 ``` r
 euclidean_dist <- function(x1, x2){